CoCoSol007/blog-creator/README.md

 - ctr+s: save

 # HELP
-there are 8 commands :
+there are 8 commands in the command-line rust programme:

 - quit: Quit the program.
 - list: List all articles.